Department of Counselor Education

 Overview

-The department also offers two graduate counseling certificate programs that are designed for individuals who have a master's degree in Counseling from a CACREP-accredited institution (or equivalent) and are interested in acquiring additional knowledge and skills, and potentially the necessary credentials, to work in other settings.
+The department offers two graduate counseling certificate programs that are designed for individuals who have a master's degree in Counseling from a CACREP-accredited institution (or equivalent) and are interested in acquiring additional knowledge and skills, and potentially the necessary credentials, to work in other settings.
 We offer certificate programs in:

 • Clinical Mental Health Counseling Certificate